-Minnesota Energy Assistance Program (EAP) - This service will protect the household from having their heating or utility service shut off, and it can also help them get their power and/or heat restored.
+- Minnesota Energy Assistance Program (EAP) - This service will protect the household from having their heating or utility service shut off, and it can also help them get their power and/or heat restored.
 The demand for this service is great.
-Requests for energy bill assistance are up over 10 percent in Ramsey County.
-The program is funded by the federal government, and the federal aid for the Low Income Home Energy Assistance Program, commonly known as LIHEAP, is awarded on a first-come, first-served basis, so apply early.
+The grant based program is funded by the federal government, and the financial aid for the Low Income Home Energy Assistance Program, commonly known as LIHEAP, is awarded on a first-come, first-served basis, so apply early.

 Other assistance provided by the EAP program includes helping families and individuals maintain affordable, continuous and safe home energy services.
 The resources included by Community Action Partnership include bill payment assistance, outreach to under-served populations, and they will intervene in energy crisis situations to ensure people do not have their service disconnected.

-Workshops for self-sufficiency - Whether unemployed, homeless, or just needing advice, case managers work with clients on addressing their challenges.
-Learn about creating a savings account or repairing credit, and enroll into state of Minnesota job training programs that operate in Saint Paul.
+- Workshops for self-sufficiency - Whether unemployed, homeless, or just needing advice, case managers work with clients on addressing their challenges.
+Learn about creating a savings account or repairing credit or budgeting.
+Or enroll into state of Minnesota job training programs that operate in Saint Paul.
 Clients can also get help saving money.

 CAPRW - Community Action Partnership of Ramsey offers all those programs and more.
 Another focus is on providing referrals to government benefits, such as food stamps, or local non-profits in St. Paul.
 Call them for details, or read Community Action Partnership of Ramsey programs.

 Financial help with bills, rent, food and other expenses in Ramsey County

 Keystone Community Services is a non-profit agency that offers qualified individuals with a host of programs.
 They offer referrals only, and call them at 651-917-3883.
 Some of the services and resources provided include: